mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 <rtw-render id="live-demo"></rtw-render>
 </div>

 For fun, try re-rendering a few times to see the "noise" pattern change.
+It's also interesting to watch the stats vary from run to run.
+The total ray count changes due to randomness in how rays scatter off of surfaces.
+With one random seed, a ray may hit a surface, causing another ray to spawn, while with another random seed, that same ray may miss the object entirely, terminating that ray sequence.
+Randomness will come up a lot in this post.

 ---